-At the end of the survey, respondents were to provide consent for their survey responses to be combined with other data routinely collected by government agencies.
+At the end of the survey, respondents were asked to provide consent for their survey responses to be combined with other data routinely collected by government agencies.
 The following identifiers were collected from respondents that consented to data linking:

 - full name (at least first name and surname, middle name was optional)

-- date of birth
+- · date of birth

 - address

 - sex.

-In 2019, survey data for people who agreed to data linking will be incorporated into the Integrated Data Infrastructure15 (IDI) by Stats NZ using the following process:
+Survey data for people who agree to data linking is incorporated into the Integrated Data Infrastructure14 (IDI) by Stats NZ using the following process: